abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 **NB: Do note how the world "Object" is used in both programming languages and in category theory, but for completely different things.
 The equivalent a categorical object is equivalent to a class in programming language.**

-Looking at the table I cannot help but notice the somehow weird, but otherwise completely logical symmetry (or perhaps "reverse symetry") between the the world as viewed through the lense of set theory, and the way it is viewed through the (inverted) lens of cathegory theory:
+Looking at the table I cannot help but notice the somehow weird, but otherwise completely logical symmetry (or perhaps "reverse symmetry") between the world as viewed through the lenses of set theory, and the way it is viewed through the (inverted) lens of category theory:

 | Category Theory | Set theory |
 | ---             | ---        |